gut-puncture/Semantic-Gravity-RP/docs/specification.md

 Primary generation for common sense:

-1. Use OMCS sentences to form cloze prompts by masking a single content word (target_word must be alphabetic, single word).
-2. If the pool is still short, use GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch to generate structured JSON with fields: subject, relation, target_word, optional relation_label.
+1. Use GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) batch to generate structured JSON with fields: subject, relation, target_word, optional relation_label.
-3. relation must be one of: UsedFor, MadeOf, HasProperty, HasPart, AtLocation, CapableOf, UsedBy, Requires, Contains, WornOn.
+2. relation must be one of: UsedFor, MadeOf, HasProperty, HasPart, AtLocation, CapableOf, UsedBy, Requires, Contains, WornOn.
-4. Build question_text using the C1–C10 templates above.
+3. Build question_text using the C1–C10 templates above.
-5. Enforce diversity within fallback prompts:
+4. Enforce diversity within fallback prompts:
    * no duplicate (question_text, target_word)
    * avoid repeating subjects or target_word
    * balance relation types across prompts (use labeled variants A–J to spread coverage)
-6. Generate 1,000 candidates (prompts_per_category * 2) for common_sense before validation; if below target, proceed with the available pool and log the shortfall (no regeneration).
+5. Generate 1,000 candidates (prompts_per_category * 2) for common_sense before validation; if below target, proceed with the available pool and log the shortfall (no regeneration).

 #### D) Creative